sarithdm/iedc-website/client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# IEDC Website

+## Direct URL Access Fix

+If you're having issues with direct URL access (e.g., going directly to `/team`), there are just two things you need:

+### 1. Keep these files in your project:

+- `render.yaml` in the root directory (has the correct destination: `/index.html`)
+- `_redirects` file in client/public

+### 2. In Render Dashboard:

+- Go to your site → Settings → Redirects/Rewrites
+- Add a rewrite rule: `/* → /index.html`
+- Save the changes

+That's it.
+Your app should now work with direct URL access.